dutzi/dutzi.github.io/content/blog/optimizing-our-build-time/index.md

 ---
-title: Things I Learnt Optimizing Our Build Time
+title: Things I've Learnt Optimizing Our Build Time
 date: '2020-01-05T18:24:12.637Z'
 description: "I'll walk through some of build time optimization techniques we used for our products here at the company I work at."
 tags: ['array', 'findIndex']